• Skip to primary navigation

 How My Son’s Love Is Healing My Inner Child

-This post is part of my ongoing series on motherhood and inner child healing—a journey of love, mutual care, and the kind of acceptance I never knew I was missing.
+This post is part of my ongoing series on motherhood and inner child healing—a journey of love, mutual care, and acceptance.
 If you’re new here, you can start with my first post: Why Becoming a Mom Opens Childhood Wounds.

 How the Parent-Child Bond Can Heal Old Wounds

 There’s something sacred about the bond between parent and child: the gentleness of holding him in my arms, his small hands reaching for mine, the sweetness of his voice calling “mama,” the warmth of his embrace.
-These moments have softened parts of me that once felt closed off.
-I feel love again—love I once knew with my grandmother but had long forgotten.
+These moments have softened me in ways I never expected and have helped me become a gentler, more empathetic person.

 A picture of a mom holding a baby.
 And a picture of a child embracing mom from the back.